about marty

 People and place

 I’m a geographer at heart.
 I see the world as people and place.
-I have friends thanks to my brothers, Sian and the girls, and through rugby union EDJRU Tigers, BSHS, JCUNQ, music, Somerville House, Australian Rural Leadership Foundation ARLF, and the communities we’ve lived in Coorparoo, Lennox Head, Canberra, Brisbane, Townsville, and around the world through my business and industry career.
+So it feels natural to have an affinity for politics and songwriting, nature conservation and the ocean.
+Geography happily accommodates all those things.
+I have friends in many different fields and at every level, some rich and some not rich, but all hard working family types with good values.
+This is thanks to my brothers, Sian and the girls, and through my past associations with rugby union EDJRU Tigers, BSHS, JCUNQ, the Northern Rivers music community, Somerville House, Australian Rural Leadership Foundation ARLF, and the communities we’ve lived in Coorparoo, Lennox Head, Canberra, Brisbane, Townsville, and around the world through my business and industry career.
 Also many dear friends from our work in the seafood and agriculture industries, nature conservation and politics.

 Songwriting